 |Dark Blue||-4 ℃ to -6℃||The temperatures in these regions are much colder than average temperatures by -4 to -6℃.||Over the centre of the northern Pacific Ocean|

 |Darker Blue||-6 ℃ and under||The temperatures in these regions are significantly colder than average temperatures by at least -6℃.||Over the centre of the northern Pacific Ocean|

 Typical air pressure anomaly in decameters (1 decameter = 10 meters) at 500 hectopascals (at an altitude of about 5 km) during past strong El Niños.
 Blue areas show below normal pressure, while higher-than-normal pressure occurs in the red regions.
 With a ridge of high pressure, most of Canada experiences above normal winter temperatures.
 Thick black lines indicate position of jet streams.
 The subtropical jet stream shifts farther south, and storms associated with this jet stream produce wet weather in California and the southern portions of the United States (represented by the blue areas;) and relatively milder and drier than normal weather in the northern United States and Canada (represented by the red areas;).

-The World Meteorological Organization (WMO) has produced an animation to explain this year’s El Niño event.
+The World Meteorological Organization (WMO) has produced an animation that explains the 2015-16 El Niño event.

 What are the El Niño impacts in Canada?